-St. Stephen's College also runs a Centre for Languages that offers part-time Certificate, Diploma and Advanced Diploma courses in the following languages for students of the University of Delhi and the general public: French, German, Spanish, Italian, Chinese, Japanese, Arabic, Urdu and Persian.
+St. Stephen's College also runs a Centre for Languages that offers part-time Certificate, Diploma and Advanced Diploma courses in the following languages for students of the University of Delhi and the general public: French, German, Spanish, Italian, Chinese, Japanese, Sanskrit, Arabic, Urdu and Persian.
 The regular students of St. Stephen's College can also take part in these courses.
-Those who get admission to regular courses in 2016-17 can simultaneously take admission in language courses.
+Those who get admission to regular courses in 2017-18 can simultaneously take admission in language courses, if they wish to.

 The Germanic and Romance Studies Department of the University of Delhi conducts the examination and awards Certificate, Diploma and Advanced Diploma for French, Spanish, Italian, and German.
 Chinese and Japanese are affiliated to the East Asian Studies Department of the University.
 Arabic, Urdu and Persian are affiliated to the concerned Departments of the University.
 A student will be admitted to only one course at a time.
-The prospectus and admission forms will be available on the college website www.ststephens.edu from 20 June 2016.
+The prospectus and admission forms will be available on the college website www.ststephens.edu from 20 June 2017.
 Admissions are fully online from this year.

-For more details, see the link on the college website which will be available from 01 June 2016.
+For more details, see the link on the college website which will be available from 01 June 2017.

-For enquiries contact: Tel: +9111-27662152 Email: anthonywilson27@gmail.com
+For enquiries contact: Tel: +9111-27662152 Email: cfl@ststephens.edu